julianzamt/solana-test-create-pda-on-behalf/README.md

 - invoke (which will be signed by the signers of the original tx)
 - invoke_signed (which adds to the original signers a pda that acts as prove of the caller signing the tx as well).

-With invoke, since an account must sign its own creation, it is not possible because because a PDA has no private key, thus cannot sign the original tx.
+With invoke, since an account must sign its own creation, it is not possible because a PDA has no private key, thus cannot sign the original tx.

 With invoke_signed, again the PDA to be created on behalf cannot be the one that signs.
-This is because its pubkey is obtained using Receiver program as programId, and invoke_signed enforces that the signing PDA is derived from the caller id.
+This is because its pubkey is obtained using Receiver program as programId, and invoke_signed enforces that the signing PDA is derived from the caller program id.

 ## Usage
 Pre-Requirements: